b-pardi/Marker-Tracker/README.md

 - Run 'main.py' upon completion of above
 - Click button to select video file
+- **NOTE** This software was designed on Windows, for Windows.
+The video tracking and data analysis should perform the same across operating systems, but the UI main have some bugs displaying.
+Several adjustments have been made to behave better on Mac and Linux systems, but issues may persist.

 ### Crop/Compression Tool
 - Once video selected, user may click on button to open this tool